Minor in Physics

 Yes, this minor includes several laboratory courses that provide students with practical experience in experimental techniques and data analysis.
 These labs also serve to reinforce the theoretical concepts covered in the core curriculum.

-Graduates can pursue careers in research, engineering, technology, education, and a variety of scientific fields.
+Graduates can pursue careers in research, engineering, technology, education, and various scientific fields.
 Their strong analytical and problem-solving skills provide a valuable foundation for success in these areas.

 To apply for the Minor in Physics, follow the standard admission process at Fort Hays State University, ensuring you meet the academic requirements and submit any necessary documentation, such as transcripts and a personal statement.